Undifferentiated Embryonal Sarcoma of the Liver (UESL)

 Doctors usually use a combination of different treatments for UESL, such as:

-- tumor , which kills tumors using small needles to heat or cool them
+Tumor ablation, which is when doctors destroy tumors by using small needles to heat or cool them.

 Who Treats Undifferentiated Embryonal Sarcoma of the Liver (UESL)?

 Undifferentiated embryonal sarcoma of the liver is treated by a health care team, including specialists in: